NathanLawrence/quickalytics/readme.md

 # Quickalytics
 Google Analytics that follows a story around after it's republished.

+## End of Life
+**Starting March 1, 2019, Quickalytics will enter its end of life phase.
+Existing Quickalytics systems may be supported for a limited time, but further updates will not be provided.**

 ## How To Get Set Up

 1. Make sure you have Node.js installed on your local machine.